jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bootstrap/readme.md

 - Name two Bootstrap classes and explain what they do.
 - What's the difference between a glyphicon and a jumbotron and a Megatron?
 - Give an example of a situation in which you might want to use Bootstrap, versus one in which you might not.

+any homework ideas? maybe pick one js thing, like tooltips - http://getbootstrap.com/javascript/#tooltips and use it in your portfolio homework from yesterday.
+This will demonstrate your familiarity with popular design frameworks. clients love bootstrap!

+overall, great lesson plan!!
+I'd recommend planning explicit breaks and where lunch fits to maintain the self-teaching flow you started with the bootstrap scavenger hunt early on.